yukatan/commangular/README.md

 ```
-The execution of Command1 is getting and returning a promise.
-Command2 wont wait for this promise resolution.
-So in this example Command2 will complete the execution before Command1.
+The execution of Command1 returns a promise.
+Command2 won't wait for this promise resolution.
+So, in this example, Command2 will complete the execution before Command1.

 ##Nesting commands

-Yuo can create any kind of nesting with commangular.
+Yuo can create any kind of commands nesting with commangular.
 You can create a sequence of parallel commands or sequences in parallel.
 It's better to show it in code :

 ```javascript